ghosh-r/ghosh-r.github.io/_posts/2021-06-20-intro-huggingface-api.md

 Let's summarize a piece of text from a [blog post](https://blog.royalsloth.eu/posts/i-wish-i-could-write-this-well/) I recently read.

-%[<iframe src="https://www.kaggle.com/embed/truthr/a-gentle-introduction-to-the-hugging-face-api?cellId=6&cellIds=59&kernelSessionId=66118660" height="650" style="margin: 0 auto; width: 100%; max-width: 950px;" frameborder="0" scrolling="auto" title="A Gentle Introduction to the Hugging Face API"></iframe>]
+<iframe src="https://www.kaggle.com/embed/truthr/a-gentle-introduction-to-the-hugging-face-api?cellId=6&cellIds=59&kernelSessionId=66118660" height="650" style="margin: 0 auto; width: 100%; max-width: 950px;" frameborder="0" scrolling="auto" title="A Gentle Introduction to the Hugging Face API"></iframe

 Now, that's something!
 The efficacy of the summarizer really shocked me.
 It does this task so well.